 Arrows Reach was created by Jacob Penderworth on 23 June 2011.
 It used to be about technological advances in the modern world, but has evolved to be the daily reformed notepad of its sole author, Penderworth.

-The goal of the Reach project is to write about every workday, and work from a different place each day.
+The goal of the reach project is to write about remote workdays.
 Not all day, just at some point during that day.
 A lot of it is travel-based, because Jacob has an obsession with new places.
 He also makes it a point to talk to one new and random person each day in the place he works from.
 Some of the stories are epic, and a few are dull.
 You'll like them all.

 Under the hood